ElecAS

 What is the AS/NZS 4777.1 voltage rise limit for solar inverters in Australia?

-- AS/NZS 4777.1:2016 Clause 3.4 requires that the voltage rise from the inverter AC terminals to the point of supply does not exceed 2% of nominal voltage at the inverter's maximum continuous output.
+- AS/NZS 4777.1:2016 Clause 3.3.3 requires that the voltage rise from the point of supply to the inverter a.c. terminals (the grid-interactive port) does not exceed 2% of the nominal voltage at the point of supply, calculated using the rated current of the IES.
 For 230 V single-phase that is 4.6 V; for 400 V three-phase that is 8 V line-to-line (or 4.6 V line-to-neutral).
-The limit applies to the entire inverter path — inverter cable plus any final subcircuit, submain and consumer mains in series back to the point of supply — not to each segment separately.
+The limit applies to the entire inverter path — inverter cable plus any final subcircuit, submain and consumer mains in series back to the point of supply — not to each segment separately, and it applies in addition to the AS/NZS 3000 voltage drop requirements.

 How is voltage rise calculated for a grid-connected solar PV inverter?

-- Per AC cable segment ΔU = I × (R·cosφ + X·sinφ) × L for single-phase and ΔU = √3 × I × (R·cosφ + X·sinφ) × L for three-phase, where I is the inverter export current in amperes, R and X are the conductor resistance and reactance per metre from AS/NZS 3008.1.1:2025 Tables 30–39 at the insulation operating temperature, L is the cable route length in metres, and φ is the inverter operating power factor angle.
+- Per AC cable segment ΔU = I × (R·cosφ + X·sinφ) × L for single-phase and ΔU = √3 × I × (R·cosφ + X·sinφ) × L for three-phase, where I is the rated current of the IES in amperes (AS/NZS 4777.1 Clause 3.3.3 specifies the rated current of the IES, not a reduced figure), R and X are the conductor resistance and reactance per metre from the AS/NZS 3008.1.1:2025 impedance tables (Tables 4.1–4.10) at the insulation operating temperature, L is the cable route length in metres, and φ is the inverter operating power factor angle.
 The segment rises are summed across every cable from the inverter to the point of supply, divided by nominal voltage, and compared against the 2% AS/NZS 4777.1 limit.

 Does the 2% AS/NZS 4777.1 voltage rise limit include the consumer mains?

 - Yes.
-AS/NZS 4777.1 Clause 3.4 measures the rise from the inverter AC terminals to the point of supply, which is the network connection point at the consumer mains origin.
-Consumer mains, submain, final subcircuit and the inverter AC cable are all in the path, and their voltage rise contributions are summed.
-The ElecAS calculator includes all of them automatically once the inverter connection point is set.
+AS/NZS 4777.1 Clause 3.3.3 measures the rise from the point of supply to the inverter a.c. terminals — the network connection point at the consumer mains origin.
+The consumer mains, submain, final subcircuit and inverter AC cable are all in that path, so their voltage rise contributions add together.
+Once you set the inverter connection point, the calculator includes every segment in the path automatically.

 How do I reduce voltage rise on a solar PV installation that fails the 2% limit?